Pulsar-Edit-Highlights/selected/README.md

 Double click on a word to highlight it throughout the open file.

 This is something hacky I've put together as I missed the functionality that Sublime gave.
+As such, it's doesn't work 100% but is good enough to start!

 Some code and has been take from Atom's find and replace package ([link](https://github.com/atom/find-and-replace))